Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-Therefore, we examine that the relaxation is described by the linear response function eqs.~\eqref{evolvingEOMs}, \eqref{evolvingEOMs2}, and the relaxation time constant is determined by the distance deviated from the critical temperature $\epsilon=T_f-T_c$ in the soft-wall model\footnote{The relaxation time also is a function of finite quark mass and other external parameters}.
+Therefore, we numerically verified that the relaxation is described by the linear response function eqs.~\eqref{evolvingEOMs}, \eqref{evolvingEOMs2}, and the relaxation time is related to the distance deviated from the critical temperature $\epsilon=T_f-T_c$ in the soft-wall model\footnote{The relaxation time also is a function of quark mass and other external parameters}.